i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/organizing-hosts-and-services/groups.md

 * The **Action URL** field defines a URL normally used to give information on actions on the hostgroup (maintenance, etc.).
 * The **Icon** field indicates the icon to be use for the host group.
 * The **Map Icon** is the icon use for mapping.
-* The **Geographic coordinates** field defines geographical coordinates used by the Centreon MAP module to position the resource on a map
+* The **Geographic coordinates** field defines geographical coordinates used by the MAP module to position the resource on a map
 * The **RRD retention** field is expressed in days, it serves to define the duration of retention of the services belonging to this hostgroup in the RRD database.
 It will be the default duration defined in the **Administration > Options > CentStorage** menu if this value is not defined.